The Addams Family (1991 film): Filming

 After Tim Burton passed on directing the film because he was busy filming Batman Returns, the sequel to the 1989 film Batman, at the time, Barry Sonnenfeld took the job.
 According to Sonnenfeld, Terry Gilliam was also offered to direct the film, which he turned down.
 His first directing job after previously serving as director of photography for several major films, Sonnenfeld experienced much stress during filming.
 Most of the film was shot on Stage 3/8 at the Hollywood Center Studios in Los Angeles, the same studio where the original TV series was filmed.

 In the last three months of production, director of photography Owen Roizman quit, and was replaced by Gale Tattersall.
 Filming resumed, but within weeks Tattersall was rushed to the hospital, halting production while Sonnenfeld took over cinematography, while simultaneously directing the film.
-Further delays occurred when a blood vessel in actor Raul Julia's eye burst, leading the production to film around Julia until he recovered, and Sonnenfeld's wife became sick, halting production.
+Further delays occurred when a blood vessel in actor Raul Julia's eye burst, leading the production to film around Julia until he recovered, and Sonnenfeld's wife Susan Ringo became sick, halting production.

-In her 2014 memoir Watch Me, Anjelica Huston described the filming of the Addams Family as "long and arduous".
+In her 2014 memoir Watch Me, Anjelica Huston described the filming of The Addams Family as "long and arduous".
 It was decided that the character of Morticia should have eyes which slanted upwards at the sides, an effect which was achieved by attaching an elastic strap to the back of Huston's head, via fabric tabs glued at her temples, which pulled the corners of her eyes upwards.
 A second strap was added to balance the appearance of the lower part of her face with the upper.
 The bands caused extended discomfort to Huston, and, unless she removed them at lunchtime, she would suffer severe headaches and rashes later in the day.